NPC Voice Stability System

 “…Yeah.”

-✔ Does this character have a distinct rhythm?
+✔ Does this character have a recognizable speech rhythm?

-✔ Could another NPC say this line?
+✔ Could another NPC deliver this line?
 If yes, rewrite.

-✔ Does stress amplify traits instead of erasing them?
+✔ Does stress intensify traits instead of erasing them?

 ✔ Is humor appropriate to personality?